lidajav/Credit_Risk_Analysis/README.md

 - Precision for high risk: 1%
 - Recall for high risk: 61%

 The average precision and recall is 99% and 67%.
 Below is the confusion matrix and classification reports for this model.
 The f1 score is 79%.
 The number of false positive or low risk creit cards that predicted high risk  is 5720.

-The average precision and recall is 99% and 67%.
-Below is the confusion matrix and classification reports for this model.
-The f1 score is 79%.
-The number of false positive or low risk creit cards that predicted high risk  is 5720.